 4.

-Error: this option is a duplicate correct one and should be different to avoid confusion.
-It must be replaced so that only one is correct.
+Error: this option is a duplicate correct answer and should be changed to avoid confusion.
+Only one correct option should be present.

-Error: 'comemos' is present tense, which does not match the past time adverb 'last night'.
-It should be 'comimos'.
+Error: 'comemos' is in present tense, which does not match the past time adverb 'last night'.
+'Comimos' must be used.

 Introduction to the Preterite Indicative: Regular Verbs